Selective Dorsal Rhizotomy (SDR)

 Orthotics play a vital part in the rehab process.
 We feel that the alignment of the body needs special attention to allow the physiotherapy, personal training or just the child’s continued mobility to have a significant effect.
 Gait training and patterning is also essential.
 Learning patterns of movement at this stage can pay dividends in the future.

 In recognition of this we have set up a specialist clinic within LOC called OSKAR.
-This stands for the Optimal Kinematic Alignment approach to Rehabilitation and is an orthotic method of treating children with lower limb neuromuscular conditions.
+This stands for the Optimal Kinematic Alignment approach to Rehabilitation and is an orthotic method of treating children with lower limb neurological conditions.
 It was originally developed by Elaine Owen MBE MSc SRP MCSP, a world renowned physiotherapist.

 In the OSKAR clinic we dedicate even more time to the initial consultation and utilise our video vector Gait Lab facility.
 This gives us highly accurate information about the forces that are exerted on a body during the gait cycle.
 It allows us to prescribe and fit more accurate and objectively-measured orthotics.